13 Haunting Locations on Scotland's west coast and islands

 3. Inveraray Castle

-Inveraray Castle is one of Scotland's most beautiful castles, home to The Best of The West Music Festival - a great family day out.
+Inveraray Castle is one of Scotland's most beautiful castles, home to the Inveraray Highland Games - a great family day out.
 However, the castle has got some dark secrets; it is said to be haunted by the ghost of a young Irish harpist boy who was caught peeping at the lady of the house and subsequently sentenced to death by the gallows in 1644.

 Many visitors to the castle have reported of the sound of a mysterious harp playing in the castle, in particular in the MacArthur Room.
 The boy is not the castles only ghost though, there are also stories of the 'Grey Lady' and the 'Galley of Lorne' which is said to be seen only when a Duke dies.